LogtalkDotOrg/logtalk3/library/redis/NOTES.md

 =======

 Redis client library.
 Supports GNU Prolog, LVM, Qu-Prolog, SICStus Prolog, SWI-Prolog, and XSB.
-Support for ECLiPSe is also included but requires a fix for an ECLiPSe bug that is expected in a forthcoming version of this Prolog system.
+Support for Ciao Prolog and ECLiPSe is also included but requires fixes for issues in these systems.

 For general information on Redis, including a list of the available commands, visit: